FredAtLandMetrics/corrigible/README.md

 Contact
 =======
 Feedback is welcomed.
-Feel free to email me at [fred@landmetrics.com](fred@landmetrics.com).
+Feel free to email me at [fred@frameworklabs.us](fred@frameworklabs.us).
 I do have a bit of a spam problem, so please mention corrigible in the subject line.

+Also, head to [Framework Labs](http://frameworklabs.us) if you'd like to discuss working with me on a project!